juliedrevet/CONDINF/README.md

 - runner_analysis: contains all Matlab runner scripts to replicate the analyses and figures of the paper.
 - runner_fit: contains all Matlab runner scripts to replicate the model-fitting.
 All fits are already available in the results folder.
 - helper_plot: contains scripts to config plots.
 Automatically added to path in the runner_analysis scripts.
-- matlab_functions: contains all scripts used by runner scripts
+- matlab_functions: contains all scripts used by runner scripts.
+Automatically added to path in the runner_analysis or runner_fit scripts.

 ### What to do to replicate the analyses and figures from the paper ###
 - make sure you have downloaded following folders: runner_analysis, results, helper_plot